-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the basic financial statements of the State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's basic financial statements, and have issued our report thereon dated February 22, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada (the Fund), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's basic financial statements, and have issued our report thereon dated February 22, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's internal control.
-Accordingly, we do not express an opinion on the effectiveness of State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's internal control.
+In planning and performing our audit of the financial statements, we considered the State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether the State Retirees' Health & Welfare Benefits Fund, Public Employees' Benefits Program of the State of Nevada's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Purpose of this Report
+Purpose of This Report